Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + H. Distribute and organize paperwork for awards and applications.

-+ I. Serve as a historian for the chapter, documenting award submissions, Chapter Publications, and other historical records.
++ I. Serve as a historian for the Chapter, documenting award submissions, Chapter Publications, and other historical records.

 + J. Maintain organization of Google Drive, Slack, and Microsoft Teams.

-+ K. Attend monthly meetings with Advisor.
++ K. Attend monthly meetings with the Chapter Advisor.

 + L. Attend weekly Executive Board meetings.